robertwenner/comics/doc/outputs.md

 ## Output Organization

+I recommend having separate directory trees (folders) for input files and output files.
+That makes it easier to not edit a generated file (and have the changes overwritten next time output is generated) and to not delete a not-generated file by accident.
+(I also recommend a version control system and regular backups.)

-All generated files are placed under the directory configured as the main output directory.
+Hence all generated files are placed under the directory configured as the main output directory.

 ```json
 {